-The Georgia Department of Law's Consumer Protection Division strives to ensure a level playing field for lawful businesses in Georgia and to protect them from fraudulent operators who would otherwise be competing for consumer revenue.
+The Georgia Attorney General's Consumer Protection Division strives to ensure a level playing field for lawful businesses in Georgia and to protect them from fraudulent operators who would otherwise be competing for consumer revenue.

 The principal law this office enforces, the Georgia Fair Business Practices Act, states as its purpose “to protect consumers and legitimate business enterprises from unfair or deceptive practices in the conduct of any trade or commerce in part or wholly in the state.
 It is the intent of the General Assembly,” the Act continues, “that such practices be swiftly stopped, and this [law] shall be liberally construed and applied to promote its underlying purposes and policies [O.C.G.A.
 Section 10-1-391(a)]."

-As an extension of its consumer-protective role, Georgia Department of Law's Consumer Protection Division has been charged by the state legislature with specific administrative responsibilities with regard to certain kinds of businesses.
+As an extension of its consumer-protective role, the Georgia Attorney General's Consumer Protection Division has been charged by the state legislature with specific administrative responsibilities with regard to certain kinds of businesses.
 This includes acting as the custodian of official documents the law requires these companies to file.

-Georgia Department of Law's Consumer Protection Division administers Georgia’s Lemon Law and enforces the collection of Lemon Law fees from automobile dealers, as well as certifying vehicle manufacturers’ informal dispute settlement programs.
+The Georgia Attorney General's Consumer Protection Division administers Georgia’s Lemon Law and enforces the collection of Lemon Law fees from automobile dealers, as well as certifying vehicle manufacturers’ informal dispute settlement programs.
 We issue licenses to buying services and pre-approve the membership contracts of health spas or fitness centers.
 Debt adjustment companies must file copies of their insurance policies and annual audits with our office.